Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Modal GUIs do not layout the screen spatially using windows.
 Instead they layout the screen temporally using "modes of operation".
-Each mode of operation paints to the entire screen.
+Each mode of operation paints to the entire screen and has exclusive control over kybd input.
 There is one primary mode that the Modal app launches with.
-Subsequently, over its lifetime, different modes may pop-up in front of the primary mode and then go away -- they are transient.
+Subsequently, over the app's lifetime, different modes may pop-up in front of the primary mode and then go away -- i.e. they are transient.
 Much like dialogs in WIMP.
 Modal apps benefit from not having to deal with windows, and layout issues.
 They also benefit from not needing to use the mouse in the GUI.
 They are simpler and more efficient for both developer and user.

+From a WIMP app designer's perspective, a Modal app is like a WIMP app with a bunch of kybd short-cuts and no presence of mouse-based control. i.e. all control is via kybd shortcuts.

 This app is a source-code navigation/editing app.
 A comparison with your IDE of choice such as XCode, or Visual Studio